Medically reviewed by Drugs.com. Last updated on Sep 1, 2022.

 Fidaxomicin did not affect the fertility of male and female rats at intravenous doses of 6.3 mg/kg.
 The exposure (AUC0-t) was approximately 100 times that in humans.

-In two randomized, double-blinded trials, a non-inferiority design was utilized to demonstrate the efficacy of Dificid (200 mg twice daily for 10 days) compared to vancomycin (125 mg four times daily for 10 days) in adults with Clostridium difficile-associated diarrhea (CDAD).
+In two randomized, double-blinded trials, a non-inferiority design was utilized to demonstrate the efficacy of Dificid (200 mg tablets twice daily for 10 days) compared to vancomycin (125 mg four times daily for 10 days) in adults with CDAD.

 The demographic profile and baseline CDAD characteristics of enrolled subjects were similar in the two trials.
 Patients had a median age of 64 years, were mainly white (90%), female (58%), and inpatients (63%).
 The median number of bowel movements per day was 6, and 37% of subjects had severe CDAD (defined as 10 or more unformed bowel movements per day or WBC ≥15000/mm3).
 Diarrhea alone was reported in 45% of patients and 84% of subjects had no prior CDAD episode.